ben-cottrell-nz/loungesome-cpp/README.md

 * [Clang-Format](http://clang.llvm.org/docs/ClangFormat.html) - Highly integratable C/C++/Java/JavaScript/Objective-C/Protobuf code formatter from the Clang team.
 * [valgrind](http://valgrind.org/) - A programming tool for memory debugging, memory leak detection, and profiling.
 * [MSYS2](https://msys2.github.io/) - provide support to facilitate using the bash shell, Autotools, revision control systems and the like for building native Windows applications using MinGW-w64 toolchains.
+* [cppcheck](http://cppcheck.sourceforge.net/) - A static checker for leading memory bugs, which may be missed at compile time.

 ### Online compilers
 * [Coliru](http://coliru.stacked-crooked.com/) - Compile, link, run.